myrrlyn/home/priv/pages/home.md

 I’m currently employed as a software development engineer at Amazon Web Services, where I work on bringing Rust to embedded devices.
 I volunteer with a local Scout troop, teaching aquatics and wilderness travel.

-### Girlpop

-I’m a bigger Taylor Swift fan than you.

 ## Contact Info